-“A” items typically follow the 80/20 rule – as in they are the top 20% of your SKUs that represent 80% of your inventory value.
+“A” items typically follow the 80/20 rule, as in they are the top 20 percent of your SKUs that represent 80% of your inventory value.
 However, you might have A items that are not high dollar items but that are critical to your operation.
-A low dollar, proprietary component that may not cost a lot but is a show stopper if you don’t have it on hand – for instance.
-Also, it’s important to note that a SKU that’s individually low cost, but that is held in high volume would be an “A” item.
+A low dollar, proprietary component that may not cost a lot but is a show stopper if you don’t have it on hand, for instance.
+Also, it’s important to note that an SKU that’s individually low cost, but that is held in high volume would be an “A” item.
 For example, a five cent item that you have a ten million of.

 That inventory value is the same as a thousand dollar item that you have that you have 500 of.
-Both should be cycle counted (assuming $500,000 in inventory value is in your top 80%).
+Both should be cycle counted (assuming $500,000 in inventory value is in your top 80 percent).

 Who Does My Cycle Counting?

 The person or persons who do your cycle counting shouldn’t have a stake in inventory accuracy.
 They should be employees who are counting for the sake of inventory accuracy, not verifying that the numbers that they entered are accurate.

 Start with answering this question: How many SKUs am I going to cycle count this year?
 For the sake of the math, let’s assume you want to count 1200 SKUs in a given year.
 That’s 100 each month.
 That’s 25 each week.
 That’s 5 a day.
 How long will it take your cycle counter(s) to count 5 SKUs in a day?